-We will continue to engage with other stakeholders, including health and care professionals, Third Sector organisations, public sector organisations, innovation, and research as well as other relevant stakeholders on developments undertaken by the Digital Health & Care Directorate and our partners across health, care, and housing.
+We will continue to engage with other stakeholders, including health and care professionals, Third Sector organisations, public sector organisations, innovation, and research as well as other relevant stakeholders on developments undertaken by the Digital Health & Care Division and our partners across health, care, and housing.

 What the area does